Adam-maz/MultiModal-fCNN-Classifier/README.md

 - **Compatibility_versions.txt** — describes compatible versions of required libraries/frameworks
 - **ChEMBL_Parser.ipynb** — notebook for parsing ligands from the ChEMBL database
 - **Spreadsheet_script** — script that generates a `.csv` file containing the "Entry ID" of the best-scoring conformer (based on Docking Score or State Penalty) per ligand
-- **fCNN_Maestro_Plugin/** — plugin for Maestro that automates molecule selection and screenshot capturing
+- **fCNN_Maestro_Plugin** — plugin for Maestro that automates molecule selection and screenshot capturing
 - **fCNN_launching_dir/** — directory containing example files (images and SMILES of two example ligands) and pre-trained models in the `trained_models/` subfolder
 - **CNN_notebook.ipynb** — notebook implementing the CNN-based model using images
 - **Fingerprints_notebook.ipynb** — notebook implementing the fingerprint-based model